Purple Tulips ~ Guide to Growing Your Own Thriving Beautiful Tulips

 Cut purple purple tulips can be purchased from any florist.
 However, you’ll really have to get down to the roots if you want to plant your own purple tulips by hand.

-The second option is to plant pure bulbs.
-Typically, people have better results with pure bulbs because they are able to bury them deeper into the dirt.
+2. Plant pure bulbs.
+Typically, people have better results with pure bulbs because they are able to bury them deeper into the ground.
 A deeper bulb tends to have a better chance of surviving season after season.
 Unfortunately, factors like windy weather or animals can knock over your tulip plant before it achieves a firm root.

 tulips